-- 16. In order to qualify for the award of a first degree of the University, a student must: - (a) be admitted to an approved validated programme of study and included in the record of registered students returned to the University by the TEI. - (b) study in accordance with the Core Regulations for Undergraduate Programmes in the Common Awards Scheme, and the programme regulations for the validated programme for which they are registered; - (c) pass, in the period of time permitted, the assessment requirements prescribed in the programme regulations of the named validated programme for which they are registered. - 17.
+- 17. In order to qualify for the award of a first degree of the University, a student must: - (a) be admitted to an approved validated programme of study and included in the record of registered students returned to the University by the TEI. - (b) study in accordance with the Core Regulations for Undergraduate Programmes in the Common Awards in Theology, Ministry and Mission Scheme, and the programme regulations for the validated programme for which they are registered; - (c) pass, in the period of time permitted, the assessment requirements prescribed in the Module Overview Table of the named validated programme for which they are registered. - 18.
 Unless otherwise stated in the programme regulations approved by the University, all students must register for, study and be assessed in modules to the value of 120 credits at each appropriate Level of study, irrespective of the target award.
 Thus a student registered for a Certificate, Diploma or Ordinary degree must study and be assessed in modules to the value of 120 credits at the relevant Level irrespective of the fact that the target qualification may be awarded on the basis of passes in fewer than 120 credits at the Level in question.

-18. Subject to any specific requirements in the programme regulations, students must gain credits as follows:
+19. Subject to any specific requirements in the programme regulations, students must gain credits as follows: